Baby on Board: Jogging Strollers

 Check the brakes.

 A handbrake that works like those on a bicycle is generally standard.
 You squeeze the handle, and rubber grippers put pressure on the wheels to slow or stop.
-Because handbrakes are not always effective on inclines, an extra parking brake that stops the front wheel by engaging a sprocket can be nice, especially if you will be stopping along the way.
+Because handbrakes are not always effective on inclines, an extra parking brake that stops the front wheel by engaging a sprocket can be nice.
 Also, look for a stroller that comes with a run-away leash.

 Test the handlebar height.